caltechlibrary/air-sampling/README.md

 air-sampling role.
 Paste the add-air-values.py script into the editor save.
 Paste the example.json into the test event and try running your function.

+Go to API Gateway, Select New API, Select REST API, call it air-sampling, and select Edge optimized.
+Create a Resource with name submit and select API Gateway CORS.
+Pich /Submit and then Add Action, pick POST and click the check box.
+We're doing a Lambda integration with Lambda proxy integration and add-air-values as the function.
+Click the test option and paste input.json to see if data passes through lambda and into the database.

+In API Keys create a new key with name Testing.
+Go back to /submit, post, settings and check API key required.

+Go to Actions, Deploy API, create a new stage called test.
+Then go to Usage Plans, Create a new plan called Air Sampling, set a rate of 10 requests per second and 100,000 requests per day, add air-sampling with stage test, and then attach the Testing API key we created earlier.
+If you go to the api stage you should see a Invoke URL.
+Use this with curl to test:

+`curl https://URL/test/submit -H "x-api-key: KEY" --request POST -d @input.json

 Usage
 -----